MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/share-app.md

 ### Frequently Asked Questions

 #### What’s the difference between canvas app guest access and Power Apps Portals?
 Canvas apps enable building an app, tailored to digitizing a business processes, without writing code in a traditional programming language such as C#.
 Guest access for canvas apps enables teams of individuals made up of different organizations participating in a common business process to access the same app resources that may be integrated with a wide variety of Microsoft and third-party sources.
-More information: [Overview of canvas-app connectors for PowerApps](/powerapps/maker/canvas-apps/connections-list).
+More information: [Overview of canvas-app connectors for Power Apps](/powerapps/maker/canvas-apps/connections-list).

 [Power Apps Portals](/powerapps/maker/portals/overview) provide the ability to build low-code, responsive websites that allow external users to interact with the data stored in Common Data Service.
 It allows organizations to create websites that can be shared with users external to their organization either anonymously or through the login provider of their choice, such as LinkedIn, Microsoft Account, or other commercial login providers.